 Looking for Of Mice and Men lesson plans?
-I have lots of ideas to help personalize your lessons.
+I have lots of ideas to help personalize your lessons for teaching Of Mice and Men.

 I’ve taught Of Mice and Men, and I have lesson plans for everyone!
 Personally, I enjoy the book, but The Grapes of Wrath is my favorite Steinbeck novel.
 Still, teaching Of Mice and Men is fun, and like most novel studies, I never teach the same way twice.